danielharrell/open-eyes-lect-2017-18/Open.md

 in other words, only in reference to another thing, namely that which represents, and this is himself.[^WWR]

-On this account, we could say that we only *seem* to know a sun and an earth.
-Or to borrow from an earlier
-formulation: we only seem to see through our eyes, as if they were transparent, to a whole world outside us.
-We only seem, in sum, to be open. <!--Perhaps combine last sentence with next one.--> For in truth, we are closed.
-Or again: enclosed in openness.
-For what we really know, on this account, is an eye that sees a sun, a hand that feels an earth.
-Or to modify our earlier formulation: we really see *with* our eyes, as if they were opaque, to a world, if not inside us, then at least in a relation to us that is given rather than gained; a world that is always my representation, never a reality apart.
-This is the world we are open to, in other words, if openness were a matter of seeming rather than being.
+If we were truly open, on this account, we would know a sun and an earth.
+But because we are truly closed, or again enclosed in openness, we only know an eye that sees a sun, a hand that feels an earth.
+The world is never a reality apart, but always my representation, again as if openness had no being but seeming.
 Yet to recognize this, on Schopenhauer's account, is the dawning of philosophical discernment.
-In other words, there is enough openness in seeming rather than being, on this account, to make knowledge possible; and the *kind* of openness, in seeming rather than being, to make the knowledge possible philosophical.
+In other words, there is enough openness even when enclosed, or enough substance in seeming, to make knowledge possible, and indeed to make it philosophical.

-Or to put this conclusion in a way that generalizes on the passage from Schopenhauer: we could say that if we were truly open, simply open, then there would be no seeming, only being.
-We would see things always as they are.
+And we can generalize on Schopenhauer's claim.
+For if we were truly open, simply open, then there would be no seeming, only being.
+We would see things always as they are, never as they seem.
 But this, we might suppose, is how a god sees, not how *we* see.
-In our case, the human case, there is no way to see things as they are, except through how they seem, even if how they seem *is* how they are.
+In our case, the human case, the case of a self enclosed, then, in openness, there is no way to see things as they are, except through how they seem, even if how they seem *is* how they are.
 To call the world my representation is one way of recognizing this.
 But philosophical discernment has other ways, and other words besides "representation".
-"Perception", "impression", "image", "idea".
-Or in another
-direction: "opinion", "claim", "account".
+Such as "Perception", "impression", "image", "idea".
+Or in another direction: "opinion", "claim", "account".

 Every such word points at once to the world and to the self